Skills-Based Routing Replaces the Group Email Inbox

 What is Skills-Based Routing?

-Skills-based routing is a strategy for marrying requests with the most appropriate resources.
-It's frequently used in customer call centers where incoming calls, chats, emails, and social media messages are automatically routed to the best available agent to handle.
+Skills-based routing is a strategy for marrying a work item with the most appropriate resources by using routing rules.
+Skills-based routing is frequently used in customer contact centers for routing calls, chats, emails, and social media messages.
+Customer requests are automatically assigned to the agent best available agent with the specific skills to handle the work.

-However, the concept extends beyond an inbound call center to any area of your business that involves request handling.
-These could be employee requests, vendor requests, partner requests, etc. and can involve any department.
+However, the concept extends beyond an inbound call or contact center.
+Any area of your business that involves request handling and requires an intelligent routing system can benefit.
+Request types could be employee requests, vendor requests, partner requests, etc., and can involve any department.
 Often, request handling in these situations is "managed" with the inefficient and confusing Group Email Inbox.

 Group Email Boxes Largely Stink